zhang-informatics/iDISK/README.md

 This command will populate the graph with the iDISK data elements.
 It will take a few minutes.
 Once the database is populated it can be exported by running

 ```
-bin/neo4j-admin dump --database=graph.db --to=/absolute/path/to/destination/idisk-neo4j-<version>-<year>-<month>-<date>.dump
+bin/neo4j-admin dump --database=graph.db \
+  --to=/absolute/path/to/destination/idisk-neo4j-<version>-<year>-<month>-<date>.dump
 ```

 In the Neo4j Terminal tab.

+We have provided example Neo4j queries at `doc/iDISK_Neo4j_example_queries.pdf`.

 ### RRF

 The RRF data file format is alternative output format for iDISK.
 Used by the Unified Medical Language System (UMLS), it consists of a set of pipe-delimited flat files: `MRSTY.RRF` (the types of the concepts), `MRCONSO.RRF` (the atoms for each concept), `MRSAT.RRF` (the attributes), and `MRREL.RRF` (the relationships).
 Create these files by running